i7aket/NPKTools/src/NPKTools.Optimizer.Preset/README.md

 IOptimizationProblemMapper mapper = new OptimizationProblemMapper();
 IFertilizerOptimizer optimizer = new FertilizerOptimizationAdapter(solver, mapper);
 IFertilizerBundleRepository bundles = new FertilizerBundleRepository();
-IFertilizerOptimizationsService fertilizerOptimizationsService = new FertilizerOptimizationService(optimizer, bundles);
+IFertilizerOptimizationService fertilizerOptimizationService = new FertilizerOptimizationService(optimizer, bundles);

 // Define your PPM target for optimization
 PpmTarget target = new PpmTargetBuilder()